 Bare Acts are the most important thing in law.
 This is mentioned above, and you’ll see the same on the Law Study Material page.

-WritingLaw has all the Bare Acts mentioned above and many more as friendly, beautiful, colourful PDFs.
+WritingLaw has Bare Acts mentioned above and many more as friendly, beautiful, colourful PDFs.
 Everything is affordable, and you will love reading from them.

 If you (a law student, advocate, judge, or someone similar) have already read some Acts, are prepared, or wish to test your legal knowledge, you can do that using our excellent MCQ Tests.

 But if you are just starting, you may skip the tests and only focus on Bare Act PDFs.
 After some months or a year, come back and buy the MCQ tests.